 Minister of State at the Federal Foreign Office

 Abitur (higher education entrance qualification) in Halle.
-Studied applied and theoretical linguistics in Leipzig and Warsaw, in 1982 graduated in Polish and Russian translation/interpretation.
+Studied applied and theoretical linguistics in Leipzig and Warsaw, graduated in Polish and Russian translation/interpretation in 1982.

-Until 1985 worked as interpreter in the tourism and cultural field, then as EDP staff member at a television production company in Halle.
-1995 to 1996 executive director of the Humanist Association, Berlin, from mid-1996 free-lance translator.
+Until 1985 worked as an interpreter in the field of tourism and culture and translator of Russian and Polish literature.
+Executive director of the Humanist Association, Berlin, from 1995 to 1996; worked as a free-lance translator from mid-1996.
 Founding member, first chair and currently board member of the Erhard Hübener Foundation, Saxony-Anhalt.

-Member of the German Bundestag from 1998 to May 2002 and since October 2002; October 1998 to June 2001 deputy chair of the FDP parliamentary group and group spokesperson on research policy, group spokesperson on the Committee on Education, Research and Technology Assessment; February to October 2005 chair and from November 2005 to October 2009 deputy chair of the Committee on Education, Research and Technology Assessment.
-Since November 2009 Minister of State at the Federal Foreign Office.
+Member of the German Bundestag from October 1998 to October 2013, Deputy Chair of the FDP parliamentary group from October 1998 to June 2001, FDP parliamentary group spokesperson on research policy, and group spokesperson on and chair of the Committee on Education, Research and Technology Assessment.